Pests

 3. 3

-Apply spinosad-based insecticide to all leaf surfaces, including the undersides of all leaflets and the stem surfaces.
-Spinosad is highly effective against thrips and safer for non-target insects than synthetic alternatives.
-Apply in the evening.
+Apply a spinosad-based insecticide to every leaf surface, both the tops and undersides of all leaflets and the stems, applying in the evening since spinosad breaks down faster in direct sunlight.
+Spinosad is genuinely effective against thrips and considerably gentler on non-target insects than a broad synthetic alternative.

 4. 4